March 24, 2022 By Debbie Schwartz

 Health Insurance Card

-Compare prices for prescriptions your son or daughter regularly needs at the campus health center versus what you may have access to at a different local pharmacy or from a mail-order subscription service.
+Compare prices for prescriptions that your son or daughter uses regularly.
+Try the campus health center, a local pharmacy, and/or mail-order subscription service.

 That way they’ll know what allergies your student has to certain medicine and any medical conditions they might have.